-EPA's population-oriented monitoring requirements for PM10 are reproduced in Appendix K. These requirements apply to metropolitan statistical areas (MSA's) and depend on the population of the MSA (Appendix J) and PM10 levels in the MSA (Appendix I).
-Based on this information, the minimum numbers of population-oriented SLAMS PM10 monitors is indicated below:
+EPA's population-based monitoring requirements for PM10 are reproduced in Appendix J. These requirements apply to metropolitan statistical areas (MSA's) and depend on the population of the MSA (Appendix I) and PM10 levels in the MSA (Appendix H).
+Based on this information, the minimum numbers of population-based SLAMS PM10 monitors is indicated below:

 MSA Number of Monitors Required

-Omaha-Council Bluffs, NE-IA 1-2
+Omaha-Council Bluffs, NE-IA 2-4

 Des Moines-West Des Moines, IA 1-2

-Davenport-Moline-Rock Island, IA-IL 0-1
+Davenport-Moline-Rock Island, IA-IL 1-2

+Cedar Rapids, IA 0-1

-The State of Iowa operates two SLAMS PM10 monitors in the Des Moines-West Des Moines MSA, and two in the Davenport-Moline-Rock Island MSA.
-Iowa shares the responsibility for PM10 monitoring in the Omaha-Council Bluffs MSA with Nebraska agencies, and in Davenport-Moline-Rock Island MSA with Illinois agencies (Appendix G).
-In 2006, seven SLAMS PM10 sites were operated by Nebraska in the Omaha MSA; and no SLAMS PM10 monitors were operated by Illinois in the Davenport-Moline-Rock Island MSA.
+The State of Iowa operates two SLAMS PM10 monitors in the Des Moines-West Des Moines MSA, and one in the Davenport-Moline-Rock Island MSA.
+Iowa shares the responsibility for PM10 monitoring in the Omaha- Council Bluffs MSA with Nebraska agencies, and in the Davenport-Moline-Rock Island MSA with Illinois agencies (Appendix F).
+In 2007, eight SLAMS PM10 sites were operated by Nebraska in the Omaha MSA; and no SLAMS PM10 monitors were operated by Illinois in the Davenport-Moline-Rock Island MSA.

-In addition to these required population-oriented monitors, lowa operates additional SLAMS monitors at source-oriented locations in Mason City, Davenport, and Buffalo, and at population-oriented locations in Cedar Rapids, Sioux City, and Waterloo.
-Additional PM10 SPM monitors are located at various locations across the state to support permitting activities and to compute background levels for air dispersion modeling.
-Iowa's PM10 monitoring network is listed in Appendix C and displayed in Appendix F. There are no planned reductions to the SLAMS PM10 monitoring network before the submission date of the next network plan.
-Changes to monitors in the PM10 network that will occur before the submission of the next network plan are indicated in Appendix D.
+In addition to these required population-based monitors, lowa operates additional SLAMS monitors at source- oriented locations in Mason City, Davenport, and Buffalo, and at population-based locations in Cedar Rapids, Sioux City, and Waterloo.
+Additional PM10 SPM monitors are located at various locations across the state to support permitting activities and to compute background levels for air dispersion modeling. lowa's PM10 monitoring network is listed in Appendix C and displayed in Appendix E. A SLAMS PM10 monitoring site at Lowell School in Sioux City will be discontinued before submission of the next network plan, as the school is scheduled to be closed at the end of May with demolition of the building shortly thereafter.
+Iowa intends to relocate the monitor to another school in the Sioux City area.
+There are no other reductions anticipated in the PM10 SLAMS monitoring network before the submission date of the next network plan.
+Changes to monitors in the PM10 SPM network that are expected to occur before the submission of the next network plan are indicated in Appendix D.